A journal for the wall that is a material.

 Read .

-EIFS on a coastal Carolina hospitality envelope: when the synthetic system is the right specification
+EIFS: when the synthetic envelope is the right specification

 Read .

-German Schmear on a coastal southern residence: lime mortar across brick that still reads through
+German Schmear: lime mortar across brick that still reads through

 Read .

-Lime paint in a coastal Carolina farmhouse: the mineral wash that paint cannot imitate
+Lime paint: the mineral wash that paint cannot imitate

 Lime paint is a breathable mineral wash of slaked lime and pigment, brushed in two to three thin coats over a porous substrate.
 Specify it when a room needs cloudy translucent depth, UV stability, and a matte that stays alive under raking light.